Linkedin

 Potential impact

-• Volatility in fossil fuel (oil and natural gas) prices could impact the company’s revenues from stranded assets, higher insurance premiums, higher capital costs, and change in insurance policy coverages.
+• Volatility in fossil fuel (oil and natural gas) prices could impact the company’s revenues from stranded assets, higher insurance premiums, higher capital costs, and changes in insurance policy coverages.

 Regulatory risk